 A number of campus jobs, supported jointly by college and federal funds under the College Work-Study Program, are available to students.
+However, students with their bachelor's degree are ineligible for the work-study program.
 Students, generally, may work up to 15 hours per week when classes are in session.
 A financial aid application should be submitted at least six weeks prior to the beginning of a term.